huggla/sam-samba/README.md

 # samba-alpine
 A secure and minimal docker image with Samba server (share) on Alpine.
-Runs by default as non-privileged user.

 ## Container ports (expose if you wich)
 * UDP 137